scipy/scipy/doc/source/tutorial/stats.rst

     >>> norm.cdf(np.array([-1., 0, 1]))
     array([ 0.15865525,  0.5,  0.84134475])

-Thus, the basic methods such as `pdf`, `cdf`, and so on are vectorized.
+Thus, the basic methods, such as `pdf`, `cdf`, and so on, are vectorized.

 Other generally useful methods are supported too: